Lineatrix/.github/profile/README.md

 ### 💎 Core Focus: Orbivane
 **Orbivane** is our primary development focus—a specialized monitoring framework designed to interpret the planet from above.
-* **Multi-Agent Orchestration:** Specialized LLM agents assigned to distinct tactical roles.
+* **Multi-Agent Orchestration:** Specialized SLM agents assigned to distinct tactical roles.
 * **orbivane:** from minutes to milliseconds.

 ---